 Denton County Master Gardeners contribute many volunteer hours to help schools, churches, businesses, and citizens with all types of gardening projects and information.
 See our project list for details.

 In addition to participating in dozens of educational projects and speaking engagements and answering hundreds of questions, the DCMGA presents three major events each year.
 In the Spring, the annual Garden Tour and Plant Sale have become much-anticipated events with Denton County residents.
 The tour allows visitors to view some of our member’s gardens for inspiration and to see how the owners have solved common gardening problems, while the Plant Sale includes plants that thrive in our sometimes difficult North Texas climate.
 In October, our annual Fall Garden Fest is a fun and educational event.
 Information about currently scheduled events can be found on the Upcoming Events page.

 Become a Denton County Master Gardener

 Does this sound like the program for you?
 Our training classes are scheduled February – May each year.
 Prospective trainees should submit an application by October of the previous year.
 Details and an application can be found on the Become a Master Gardener page.

-DCMGA also sponsors the $1000 Tom Harpool Horticultural Scholarship annually to assist and encourage college students enrolled in the study of horticulture.
-If you are a horticulture student, see the Scholarship page for additional information and application forms.
+DCMGA also sponsors the $1000 DCMGA Scholarship annually to assist and encourage college students enrolled in the study of horticulture.
+If you are a horticulture student, see the Scholarship page for additional information.